Engin-Boot/pong-stage-muskan01/Stage0/Player-1-action.md

 ## Feature

-This module defines different actions taken by player 1 in different situations and the respective results which takes places.
+This module defines different actions taken by player 1 in different scenarios and the respective results which takes places.
 The racket associated with player 1 is racket 1.